Choose Texas Power logo

 2. Check your current contract

 Before switching electric companies in Texas, review your current plan to understand any potential fees or restrictions.
-This can help you avoid unexpected costs and make a more informed decision.
+Understanding the plan’s details can help you avoid unexpected costs and make a more informed decision.

-Check a recent electricity bill to find key details, including your rate per kWh, monthly fees, and whether an early termination fee (ETF) applies.
+Check a recent electricity bill to find key details, including your rate per kWh, monthly fees, and whether an ETF applies.
 In many cases, you can switch without paying an ETF if you’re within 14 days of your contract’s end date.
 ETFs are also typically waived if you’re moving outside your provider’s service area, and some variable-rate or no-deposit plans may not include them.

 3. Compare energy companies and electric rates